sadanand-singh/Blog/posts/newdesktop.rst

 .. author: Sadanand Singh

 It has been long due.
 Just built a new desktop.
-Here are different parts I used to build this beuty.
+Here are different parts I used to build this beauty.
 (Updated Cost)

 ..
 TEASER_END